Sol1801/Sol1801/README.md

-- 👋 Hi, I’m Solenka
+- 👋 Hi, I’m Solenka Mary Saire
 - 👀 I’m interested in coding and I'm currently learning and working on my skills